Skip to content

 Summary

-Pattern is not static order but dynamic structure unfolding through four fundamental modes: dissipation, gradient, selection, and feedback.
+Pattern is dynamic structure unfolding through four fundamental modes, not static order: dissipation, gradient, selection, and feedback.
 Together these modes constitute the full face of intelligibility, and all four can be unified in the language of probability.
 Probability is the precise meeting point of Pattern and Mystery: the structure of probability belongs to Pattern; the existence of probability belongs to Mystery.
 The next chapter approaches from Mystery’s side, revealing the unspeakable depths that lie beyond Pattern.

 Inquiries

-Bell’s theorem shows that uncertainty is not ignorance but the shape of reality itself.
+4. Bell’s theorem shows that uncertainty is the shape of reality itself.
 If grasping probability distributions is the deepest form of understanding, how does this change your expectations about certainty?

-Pierre-Simon Laplace proposed this thought experiment in his A Philosophical Essay on Probabilities (Laplace 1814) (1814): a hypothetical intelligence that knows the position and momentum of every particle could compute the entire past and future.
+1. Pierre-Simon Laplace proposed this thought experiment in his A Philosophical Essay on Probabilities (Laplace 1814) (1814): a hypothetical intelligence that knows the position and momentum of every particle could compute the entire past and future.
 This “demon” became the symbol of mechanical determinism.
-Heisenberg’s uncertainty principle (Heisenberg 1927) (1927) physically negated Laplace’s demon; not because our measurements aren’t precise enough, but because particles do not possess definite position and momentum prior to measurement.↩︎
+Heisenberg’s uncertainty principle (Heisenberg 1927) (1927) physically negated Laplace’s demon, not because our measurements are insufficiently precise, but because particles do not possess simultaneously definite position and momentum prior to measurement.↩︎

 Was this chapter helpful?